 We do have several monthly adoption events when allowed under current safety guidelines!
 The location, dates, and times of these events vary, so check the calendar on our home page for this month’s details or reach out to email@example.com!
 We would love to see you there so you may have the opportunity to meet some of our team members and meet multiple dogs at one time.
 Our dogs do not get outright adopted at events.
 After an event, we discuss as a team and ask for the foster’s input to determine who would be best fit for the dog and determine if another meet and greet is necessary or if adoption can be finalized.

-The adoption fee for our puppies is $500, and that covers a wellness exam, deworming, DHPP series, Rabies vaccine, Bordetella vaccine, microchip, and spay/neuter (at 6 months old).
+The adoption fee for our puppies is $500, and that covers a wellness exam, deworming, DHPP series, Rabies vaccine, Bordetella vaccine, microchip, and spay/neuter (at 12 weeks old).
+We do not discount the adoption fee for adopters who prefer to use their own vet, since we are able to provide these services at our own vet for a discounted rate.

-We prioritize our local San Diego adopters because the previously mentioned vet services must be completed at our local partner vets.
-Since the puppies are still technically considered fosters with TAP during the FTA period, if a medical emergency were to occur, TAP is only able to cover vet services at our partner vets.
+We prioritize our local San Diego adopters because the previously mentioned vet services must be completed at our local vets.

 Once one of our pups has joined your family, don’t ever hesitate to reach out to us.
 Training questions, medication questions and anything in between are encouraged.
 We thank you for coming to The Animal Pad to adopt your next dog.
 We think very highly of our dogs and once you adopt with us, consider yourself TAP family for life!